Staircase Painters in the Cotswolds

 1. Site Visit and Access Plan

-We walk the staircase, assess the number and type of balusters, the condition of the handrail, and the height of the staircase wall.
-We agree an access plan and confirm whether the staircase can remain in use throughout.
+Your decorator walks the staircase, assesses the number and type of balusters, the condition of the handrail, and the height of the staircase wall.
+An access plan is agreed and it is confirmed whether the staircase can remain in use throughout.

 2. Surface Preparation